-Our four-part series explores COVID-19 and its potential impact on stroke survivors and their caregivers and families.
+Our five-part series explores COVID-19 and its potential impact on stroke survivors and their caregivers and families.
 Hear stroke patients’ questions and concerns and our stroke experts’ responses.

 Episode 4: Overcoming Unexpected Financial Challenges

 Moderated by Emmy Award-winning news anchor and journalist Carey Peña, this episode features stroke survivor Aqualyn Kennedy and CNBC senior personal finance correspondent Sharon Epperson.

 The COVID-19 pandemic has been a shock to the finances of families across the U.S. A stroke can likewise do sudden and deep financial damage.
 Kennedy, who had a stroke at age 18 as a college freshman at Spelman College, shares her perspective as a survivor who has confronted financial challenges caused by her stroke and two subsequent heart attacks.

 Sharon Epperson, CNBC senior personal finance correspondent and a hemorrhagic stroke survivor, provides advice on preparing your personal finances for the unexpected.She is also a lead contributor to Invest In You: Ready.
 Set.
 Grow, CNBC’s financial wellness initiative in partnership with Acorns.
 Her expertise includes saving and investing for retirement, paying for college, managing mortgages, student loans, credit card and other debt, and building a financial legacy through estate planning.

 Aqualyn Kennedy (Stroke survivor)

 Aqualyn has over 20 years of leadership experience in brand management, sales and account management for top consumer packaged goods, technology, financial and entertainment companies, including Procter & Gamble on the Olay and Covergirl brands.